Mutropolis

 Graphics: The hand-drawn visuals are beautiful and charming.

-Sounds: Great voice acting and a nice chill soundtrack
+Sounds: The game features great voice acting and a nice chill soundtrack

 Summary 8.3 Outstanding